JulienAkpalu/iris-data-analysis/README.md

 Analysis of the Iris dataset using R

 ## Iris Data Analysis
 This repository contains a detailed exploratory data analysis of the Iris dataset.
-The Iris dataset is a classic and very easy multivariate dataset to test classification algorithms and visualizations.
+The Iris dataset is a classic and multivariate dataset to test classification algorithms and visualizations.

 ## Dataset Description
 The dataset contains 150 observations of iris flowers from three different species: Iris Setosa, Iris Versicolor, and Iris Virginica.
 There are four features measured in centimeters: the lengths and the widths of the sepals and petals.